iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 1. [Upgrade the management cluster](../cluster-operations/upgrade-cluster.md).

-2. After the first upgrade is complete, edit the non-management cluster.
+2. After the first upgrade is successful, edit the non-management cluster.

     - View the YAML config of the management cluster.
       ```bash
       kubectl get iomesh iomesh -n iomesh-system -o yaml
       ```

-    - Edit the non-management cluster, ensuring all values of `spec.*.image.tags` are consistent with the values of the first cluster.
+    - Edit the non-management cluster, ensuring all values of `spec.*.image.tags` are consistent with the values of the management cluster.
       ```
       kubectl edit iomesh iomesh-cluster-1 -n iomesh-cluster-1
       ```

-### Scale Multiple Clusters
+### Scaling Multiple Clusters

 There is no difference between scaling up one cluster or multiple clusters.
 Plan the number of worker nodes and increase the number of meta or chunk pods one by one.
 For more information, see [Scale Cluster](../cluster-operations/scale-cluster.md).

-### Uninstall Multiple Clusters
+### Uninstalling Multiple Clusters

 When uninstalling more than one IOMesh clusters, follow the order: first non-management clusters, then the management cluster.
 If not, resources may reside in the namespace `iomesh-system`, affecting the next deployment of IOMesh.